alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 number of sponsors
 (the last one entered in the week before the conference).

-We kept
+We kept the party open until the last minute so we could spend more or less money depending on how the accounting looked.
-party (we kept this one open so we could
+Unfortunately this meant that we could not tell everyone in time, and anyway we did not have money for a larger party.

 ## Some Notes